rschmicker/Nightingale/README.md

         * Nightingale/openssl-migration/compile_night_test.sh
         * Nightingale/openssl-migration/night_evp_test.c
         * Nightingale/openssl-migration/night_test.c
-    * make shell scripts excutable with chmod +x
+    * make the shell script excutable with chmod +x
     * run it!
         * the test creates a 1GB random buffer
         * then encrypt and decrypt the buffer